RachWalm/pawsitivityhaven/README.md

 ## UX design

 To achieve this there needs to be first, a backend API ([github](https://github.com/RachWalm/dog-api) and [deployed](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/)) dealing with all the profiles, data and posts/comments.
 Secondly, a Front-End site (which is what this README is about) that deals with all the interactions required by
-1. The Rescue staff,
+1. The Rescue staff, who will be given superuser status

-2. Volunteers and Walkers,
+2. Volunteers and Walkers, who will be given staff status

-3. Potential adopters/members of the public and
+3. Potential adopters/members of the public, this is the status provided on sign up

-4. as a future developement the dogs final owners experience as posts.
+4. As a future developement the dogs final owners experience as posts.

 Therefore the site needs to provide the different information that is appropriate to each of these roles.
 Keeping some information confidential to the charity and some visible to the public to advertise the dogs that can be adopted in a fun interactive way.

+The assignment of these status is beyond the scope of this project.
+Staff and SuperUser status can be set in the admin panel of the [API](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/admin/) by a superuser.
+The instructions for this are in the [README](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/admin/) of the API.

 ### Wireframes – FrontEnd